mcfletch/pycraft/README.md

 anyone to connect.
 Particularly if you are going to allow API access you should not allow untrusted users to connect.

+You have to abide by the [Minecraft EULA](https://www.minecraft.net/en-us/eula)

 On your (Ubuntu) Linux machine: